 Today, the 135,000 Ethiopian Israelis still suffer from the highest poverty rate of any Jewish segment of the population.
 According to the Ethiopian National Project, “49 percent of Ethiopian families in Israel live in poverty, and households earn only 63 cents on the dollar”.

 As a Criminology student, Rachel, who wears a hoodie and torn jeans, knows something about statistics herself.
 Four out of ten inmates in Israeli youth prisons, she says, are of Ethiopian descent, although they constitute only 2 percent of the population.
 “I won’t say all Ethiopians are angels,” says her sister, Avivit, who lives in the coastal town of Netanya, and who works in a hospital for the mentally ill.
 “But this over-representation is a bit ridiculous.”

 According to Rachel, who is a resident of the Tel Aviv suburb of Ramat Gan, an Ethiopian gets arrested more easily for the same offense than a white Jewish Israeli.
 In this sense, Ethiopians can be compared to the Arabs in Israel, she says.
 After all, Arabs tend to get punished more severely for the same offense than their Jewish countrymen.

 The sisters Avivit and Rachel are not really interested in politics.
-Two months ago 17 March, when elections for the Knesset were held, they didn’t even vote.
-They have no hope that Netanyahu, who formed a very right-wing government last week in May, will be able to do something for them.
+Two months ago, 17 March, when elections for the Knesset were held, they didn’t even vote.
+So they have no hope that Netanyahu, who formed a very right-wing government last week in May, will be able to do something for them.